adamelliotfields/adamelliotfields/README.md

   </a>
 </p>

-I'm a big fan of Linux and have been doing most of my personal development on Debian via [WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index).
+I'm a big fan of Linux and have been doing most of my personal programming on Debian via [WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index).
 I prefer to deploy Docker containers onto Kubernetes, but I've been trying to get more into serverless functions.